felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ### Assessing the Integration

-When your integration is ready, we review it with you and fill the Integration Sheet together.
+When your integration is ready, we review it with you and fill an Integration Sheet together.
 In this way, we know exactly how your integration works, and we can document it thoroughly.
+[comment]: # (YOU HAVE NOT EXPLAINED WHAT AN INTEGRATION SHEET IS, YET YOU REFER TO IT AS IF IT WAS SOMETHING KNOWN.
+SHOULD IT NOT BE PRESENTED FIRST?
+ALSO I WOULD REITERATE THAT WE WILL PROVIDE WRITTEN FEEDBACK.
+SOMETHING ALONG THE LINES OF : When your integration is ready, we review it with you.
+To do this we will check the logs on test transaction you have done and ask you a few questions.
+The review process is structure around an Integration Sheet.
+To see what to expect, check our [Integration Sheet template](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).
+With this information in hand we can provide you with writen feedback to help avoid of the known pitfalls.
+We also understand exactly how your integration works, and we can document it thoroughly.)

 To see what to expect during this review, check our [Integration Sheet template](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).